syang0624/white-mirror/README.md

     -   Identification of psychological vulnerabilities like Dependency, Naivete, Low Self-esteem

 -   **LLM Agent**
-    - Integrated Langgraph-based Agent that receives user question and use tool-calling (function-calling) to either query the postgresdb
+    - Integrated Langgraph-based Agent that receives user question and use tool-calling (function-calling) to either query the postgresdb or use Perplexity for web search for informed response.

 ## Installation